Statues of Kamehameha I: Features

-Even though photographs of Polynesians had been sent to him so that Gould could make an appropriate likeness, he seemed to ignore them.
-A Roman nose and more European features were adopted.
-This is most likely due to the fact that Gould was in Italy studying Roman sculpture.
-The stance of a Roman general with gesturing hand, spear, and cape are also Roman appropriations.
+Gould apparently relied mostly on a bust portrait of an elderly Kamehameha, an engraving of "Tamea-mea" that was a thirdhand copy printed in d'Urville's book (1834).
+But he was also requested to make the monarch appear as a 45 year-old, at the request of the monument committee.
+Gould was also provided photographs of Polynesians to assist in the visualization.
+But due to the fact that Gould was in Italy studying Roman sculpture, he adopted the stance of a Roman general with gesturing hand, spear, and cape are also Roman appropriations for the Hawaiian king.
 The belt or sash on the statue's waist is a symbolic rendering of the Sacred Sash of Liloa.
 In 1880, the initial sculpture was sent to Paris, France, to be cast in bronze.

-However, historians have noted that from the photographs that were sent to Gould, certain features of the statues were influenced by Hawaiian brothers John Tamatoa Baker and Robert Hoapili Baker.
-Two photographs of the former survive, one in its original form and another in the form composite with the bare legs of a Hawaiian fisherman.
+To assist Gould in his modeling, photographs of Robert Hoapili Baker (and John Tamatoa Baker, as in the surviving photo) dressed up in Hawaiian regalia (feather cloak, helmet and sash/baldric).

 During this time, David Kalākaua became king and was completing ʻIolani Palace which was his tribute to King Kamehameha I and to be the destination of the statue.
-The statue was too late for the 100th anniversary, but in 1883, the statue was placed aboard a ship and headed for Hawaii.
+The statue was too late for the 100th anniversary, but in 1880, the statue was placed aboard the German barque G. F. Haendel and headed for Hawaii.
 Near the Falkland Islands the ship wrecked and the statue was thought lost.
 However, the Hawaiians had insured the statue for $12,000 and a second casting was quickly made.